GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

   JavaScript in the extension process.
 - Because the requests are not intercepted by the extension process, declarativeNetRequest removes the need for extensions to have a background page; resulting in less memory consumption.
-- Unlike the webRequest API, blocking requests using the declarativeNetRequest API requires no host permissions.
+- Unlike the webRequest API, blocking or upgrading requests using the declarativeNetRequest API requires no host permissions when used with the `declarativeNetRequest` permission.
 - The declarativeNetRequest API provides better privacy to users because extensions can't actually read the network requests made on the user's behalf.
 - Unlike the webRequest API, any images or iframes blocked using the declarativeNetRequest API are